SpriteLink/NIPAP/docs/install-debian-12.rst

 Install everything apart from nipap-www::

- apt -y install nipapd nipap-common nipap-whoisd nipap-cli
+ apt -y install nipapd nipap-common nipap-cli

 During installation, the packages will prompt you for various values.
 Answer 'Yes' to all the Yes/No questions and accept any other defaults.